Scyth3Lucif3r/mini-game-collection/GDD.md

 **Concept**

-The concept for our game is that two players must work with each other to fend off waves of attacking enemies for 30-60 seconds in a hectic and chaotic co-op experience.
+The concept for our game is that two players must work with each other to fend off waves of various attacking enemies for 60 seconds in a hectic and chaotic co-op experience.

 **Setting**

-The setting will most likely take place in space, with the players being space ships and the enemies being aliens.
+The players will find themselves in the void of space, with help on the way, but not soon enough, and so the players will have to work together to survive unntil help arrives.